Heath Franklin

 Heath Franklin (born 23 December 1980) is an Australian comedic performer, improviser and writer.

 Career

-He appeared on The Ronnie Johns Half Hour sketch comedy show, ABC TV's Spicks and Specks, Working Dog's Thank God You're Here and in New Zealand, on 7 Days.
-He also appeared in the show Randling with the teammate: Felicity Ward.
-Heath is in the team: Ducks of war.
+Franklin has appeared on The Ronnie Johns Half Hour sketch comedy show, ABC TV's Spicks and Specks, Working Dog's Thank God You're Here and in New Zealand, on 7 Days.
+He also appeared in the show Randling with teammate Felicity Ward in the Ducks of War team.

-He is best known for his impersonation of the infamous Australian criminal Mark Brandon "Chopper" Read.
+He is best known for his impersonation of the Australian criminal Mark "Chopper" Read.

-In 2010, Franklin starred in the New Zealand crime comedy, Predicament.
+In 2010, Franklin starred in the New Zealand crime comedy film Predicament.